 ⚠️ If you use Cloudflare, please follow these instructions for allowlisting

-To ensure optimal scanning, UK-based traffic from this IP range must be able to reach your target.
+To ensure optimal scanning, both ranges must be able to reach your target.

 Full list of Intruder's scanning IPs